-The zygomorphic, incomplete, perfect and imperfect, flowers are arranged in racemes.
+The complete, perfect, zygomorphic flowers are arranged in racemes.
 There are 5 unfused greenish-yellow sepals in the calyx and 5 unfused greenish-yellow petals in the corolla.
-There are10 stamens (8 functional and 2 staminodes) that are the same length as the perianth.
-The superior ovary has as single locule.
+There are 10 stamens (8 functional and 2 staminodes) that are the same length as the perianth.
+The superior ovary has as 1 locule with 2-3 ovules.
 The fruit is a spiny legume, 5-8 cm in length, turning brown at maturity.
 There are 2-3 grey seeds.

-grows in Human Altered Environments as well as coastal regions near Dunes.
+Habitat: Caesalpinia bonduc grows in Human Altered environments as well as coastal regions near Dunes.

-grows throughout all islands in the Bahamian Archipelago and in Tropical and Subtropical regions of the world.
+Distribution: Caesalpinia bonduc grows throughout all islands in the Lucayan Archipelago and in Tropical and Subtropical regions of the world.